larryaubstore/node-cache/README.md

 ## Options

   * maxsize: Cache size.
   * toplistlimit: the bucket size is used for two list.
-The list who maintains the key with highest ranking and for list who contains the "candidates" elements are using the 'toplistlimit' option.
+The list who maintains the key with highest ranking and the list who contains the "candidates" are using the 'toplistlimit' option.

 ## Cache instantiation